Skip to main content

 Fame

-Choose a specific collection.
+Choose a specific group.
 Fame wishes carry a medium failure risk.
+If all the cards you sacrifice belong to the requested group, the failure chance is reduced.

 Fortune